Hello, I’m Mollie!

-I am a Ph.D. candidate at the University of Minnesota.
-My research interests lie at the intersection of the rhetoric of health and medicine, digital rhetoric, and technical communication.
+Beginning Fall 2022, I will be an assistant professor of technical communication at Arizona State University.
+My research interests lie at the intersection of the rhetoric of health and medicine, digital rhetoric, disability rhetoric, and technical communication.

-My background is interdisciplinary, and I value collaboration and interdisciplinarity in my current work as well.
+My background is interdisciplinary (a mix of humanistic and social science training), and I value collaboration and interdisciplinarity in my current work as well.
 Across all my work, I keep central a focus on rhetoric as interaction that is linguistic and material, human and non-human, embodied and affective, contingent and contextual, and ever-shifting.
 This active, ecological view of rhetoric and interaction informs both my research and my writing.

 More specifically, I am interested in the impacts of health discourse and practice in settings outside medical institutions on people’s daily lived experience.
 To that end, my dissertation examines how texts/discourse (broadly construed) and practices within and around an employee wellness program impact people’s lived experience with food and health.

-At the University of Minnesota, I have taught courses in first year writing, technical communication, and digital rhetoric.
+I have taught courses in first year writing, technical and business writing, and digital rhetoric.
 I am especially interested in socially just pedagogical work around multimodal composition and digital literacies.